UK Minister of Censorship Culture looks to extending BBFC music video ratings internationally

 Ed Vaizey, the Tory culture minister, has pledged to try and convince international partners to adopt the British idea of providing age ratings for music videos on the likes of YouTube.

 Currently videos from foreign, and in particular American

 Online music videos from the British arms of Universal Music, Sony Music and Warner Music are submitted for age BBFC ratings if they meet a long list of specifications under which they would qualify for a 12, 15

 The current system means that while UK-made music videos which are only suitable for adults (of which there are hardly any) are captured by online parental filters, those produced in America are not.

 the government will attempt to convince Britain's global allies to adopt the ratings system when challenged in a parliamentary written question.
 Vaizey said:

-industry and the BBFC were putting their online music videos ratings scheme on a permanent footing and extending it to include videos produced in the UK by independent labels, as well as by major UK
+industry and the BBFC were putting their online music videos ratings scheme on a permanent footing and extending it to include videos produced in the UK by independent labels, as well as by major UK labels.

-We welcome this voluntary action by industry and will now be looking at how the lessons learned in the UK could help international partners adopt a similar approach.
+voluntary action by industry and will now be looking at how the lessons learned in the UK could help international partners adopt a similar approach.

 Government is committed to working with labels and platforms towards seeing age

 In fact there are hardly any music video that have been rated 18.
 More typically videos are rated 12 or 15 for strong language.
 And of course such language is notably difficult to encode into

 Definitely a policy more about politicking than practicality.